near/near-discovery-components/README.md

 Feel free to specify a new placeholder if needed.
 The placeholder should have a `REPL` prefix, for example:

 `REPL_SOME_URL`

+A new placeholder should be defined for all three environments: dev-testnet, prod-testnet and prod-mainnet.

 PRs merged into develop are deployed to a testnet environment as widgets are updated.